rachardv/menview/README.md

 2. query via `0.0.0.0/restaurants/white spot` or similar GET request

-3. Dishes endpoint MUST be queried with a restaurant_name `http://127.0.0.1:5000/dishes/?restaurant_name=burger%20king` In the final project a username will be optional.
+3. Dishes endpoint MUST be queried with a restaurant_name `http://127.0.0.1:5000/dishes/?restaurant_name=burger%20king` and have the option to be queried with a username to sort the returned dishes by user recommendation.

+For example, `http://127.0.0.1:5000/dishes/?restaurant_name=burger%20king&username=austin` will return the menu items from burger king sorted by austin's recommendation with the first item being the most recommended item.

 4. Reviews endpoint MUST be queried with a username `http://127.0.0.1:5000/reviews/?username=bob`.